MirjamC/xml-workshop/_sources/end.md

 # End of course

 Congratulations!
 You have managed to work all the way through the workshop.
-Hopefully this was a useful step on your journey into XML, in which we could provide you with the building block to be able to continue working with Python and XML.
+Hopefully this was a useful step on your journey into XML.
+We hope we have provided you with the building blocks to be able to continue working with Python and XML.

 The Jupyter book and all data for the workshop are available at: [GitHub](https://github.com/MirjamC/xml-workshop).
 Please feel free to download them.